LYF

 According to Counterpoint Research, LYF was the fifth largest smartphone player and second largest LTE phone supplier in India in 2016.

 History

 LYF was established in 2015 by the telecom operator, Jio.
 Marketed closely along with Jio's 4G services, smartphones under the brand were slated to launch in November 2015.
-In January 2016, it launched its first set of 4G-enabled smartphones named after the four elements: Earth, Flame (Fire), Water, and Wind.
+In January 2016, it launched its first set of 4G-enabled smartphones named after the four classical elements: Earth, Flame (Fire), Water, and Wind.

 Market

 In May 2016, international market tracker Counterpoint Research reported that LYF had become the fifth-largest smartphone producer in the Indian market, capturing a 7% share in the January–March quarter of the financial year 2015-16.
 It was the second-largest LTE phone supplier after Samsung, surpassing Micromax and Lenovo during the quarter.
 "In first quarter of its inception, LYF instantly climbed to become one of the top five smartphone brands in India in terms of shipment volumes," Tarun Pathak, senior analyst at Counterpoint said in the report.
 Reliance Digital had shipped around 1.7 million LYF branded smartphones in the first quarter of 2016.